robertmaidstone/Translational_Efficiency/README.md

 ## Methods

 Translational efficiency (TE) was compared to both the length and GC content of the 5' UTR region.
 5' UTRs were defined using the `TxDb.Hsapiens.UCSC.hg38.knownGene` (Bioconductor Core Team and Bioconductor Package Maintainer, 2016) and `org.Hs.eg.db` (Carlson, 2017) R packages.
 Sequences of the regions were extracted using the `twoBitToFa` program from the BLAT suite (Kent, 2002) and then GC content was calculated using the `seqinr` R package (Charif and Lobry, 2007).
+The Pearson correlation coeeficients, and their relative significances, were calculated using `cor.test` function from the `stats` R package (R Core Team, 2017).

 ### References